🤝 Become a Brex accounting partner today — and grow your practice tomorrow →

 For example, the Brex corporate credit card specifically offers startups higher limits without a risky personal guarantee or lengthy, outdated approval process.

 Having a clear understanding of your startup runway and burn rate helps you develop a sustainable roadmap for your company.
-Aim for at least 18-21 months of runway, but keep in mind that the total amount of cash you need will vary by industry, fundraising stage, and economic conditions.
+Aim for at least 18-21 months of runway, but remember that the total amount of cash you need will vary by industry, fundraising stage, and economic conditions.
 Companies in hyper-growth industries, like tech startups, will burn through funds faster than a startup in car rentals.

 If you crunched the numbers and don't have enough runway to make it to your next growth stage, start applying the strategies above as soon as possible.
 A business consulting firm can also provide tailored guidance based on your startup model and market.

 Background #f4f4f4